dpatlut/GA-Clone/w02/d01/Instructor/debugging_lesson_guide.md

 - Often out of your control.

 2) Programmer Error
-- Syntax Errors: Often, the easiest error to fix.
+- Syntax Errors: The easiest error to fix.
 - Semantic Errors: Insidious.
 Your code is correct, but it doesn't do what you think it does.
 - Logic Errors: You've solved the problem incorrectly.